compendia/docs/docs/guide/validators.md

 ## Introduction
 Compendia adopts a **Delegated Proof of Stake** - or **DPoS** - consensus model.

-DPoS enables high performance with fast block times, while governance of the network resides with the holders of the network’s native cryptocurrency: Dia.
+DPoS enables high performance with fast block times, while governance of the network resides with the holders of the network’s native cryptocurrency: BIND.

 The nodes that seek to verify transactions and secure the network are called **validators**.

-Wallets with a Dia balance/stake can vote for validators.
+Wallets with a BIND balance/stake can vote for validators.

 The top forty-seven validators (ranked by *vote balance*: the collective vote power of all wallets that voted for a validator) will forge new blocks.